Mossop/hgchangefeed/README.md

 This is a simple mercurial hook and django app for display changesets that affected directories in mecurial repositories.

-# Requirements #

-* Mercurial, maybe 2.5
-* Django 1.5
-* Python 2.7
-* PyTz

 # Setup #

-You're going to want to set up a python virtualenv and pip install mercurial, pytz and django at the least into it.
-Might be others I've forgotten.

-## Django project ##

-Follow the django tutorial to create a basic project, then checkout this repository as an app named "website" in it.
-Set your settings accordingly, I use sqlite for local testing and mysql (with InnoDB tables) on the website.
-I also disabled the auth app and middleware from settings.py.
-If you aren't using runserver for testing then make sure to use `manage.py collectstatic` to set up the static files.
-You should be able to load the main page and have it tell you it doesn't know about any repositories.
+Clone this reporitory and update the submodules.
+Create a python virtualenv and pip install -r requirements.txt.

+If you want a custom database create a config.ini file that looks like this:

+  [general]
+  database=mysql://<username>:<password>@<host>/<database>

+Otherwise a sqlite3 database is created.

+  ./manage.py syncdb
+  ./manage.py collectstatic
+  ./manage.py runserver

 ## Managing Repositories ##

-The `hg.py` script can be called from the command line to set up repositories to track.
-Make sure that you run it in the virtualenv that has both mercurial and django installed.
+The `website/hg.py` script can be called from the command line to set up repositories to track.
+Make sure that you run it in the virtualenv.

-It has four commands.
+It has four commands:

 `init` is used to register a new repository to track.
 It will download the file structure of the repository which can take a while.